EmilStenstrom/django-components/README.md

 As you can see, component slots lets you write reusable containers that you fill in when you use a component.
 This makes for highly reusable components that can be used in different circumstances.

 It can become tedious to use `fill` tags everywhere, especially when you're using a component that declares only one slot.
 To make things easier, `slot` tags can be marked with an optional keyword: `default`.
-When added to the end of the tag (as shown below), this option lets you pass filling content directly in the body of a `component_block` tag pair – without using a `fill` tag.
+When added to the end of the tag (as shown below), this option lets you pass filling content directly in the body of a `component` tag pair – without using a `fill` tag.
 Choose carefully, though: a component template may contain at most one slot that is marked as `default`.
 The `default` option can be combined with other slot options, e.g. `required`.

 Here's the same example as before, except with default slots and implicit filling.